 Third-party organizations providing recruiting services for a fee will be required to:

-- Inform Career and Corporate Connections of the specific Employer(s) they represent and the specific jobs for which they are recruiting, and Career and Corporate Connections will verify the information;
+- Inform Business Career Center of the specific employer(s) they represent and the specific jobs for which they are recruiting, and the Business Career Center will verify the information;

 - Reveal the company names to students/alumni selected for an interview;

-- Allow Career and Corporate Connections to add to their job description the following statement: “Applicants, upon being selected for an interview, will be notified of the company name by the third-party recruiter.”
+- Allow Business Career Center to add to their job description the following statement: “Applicants, upon being selected for an interview, will be notified of the company name by the third-party recruiter.”

-Career and Corporate Connections will request contact information for the organization for which the third party is providing recruiting services if/when there is concern related to a company.
-Career and Corporate Connections must respect the confidentiality of this information and may not publish it in any manner.
+The Business Career Center will request contact information for the organization for which the third party is providing recruiting services if/when there is a concern related to a company.
+The Business Career Center must respect the confidentiality of this information and may not publish it in any manner.
 Any disclosure of student information outside of the third-party recruiting organization and the company they are representing will be with prior consent of the student.
-Third-party recruiters that charge fees to students will not be permitted access to Career and Corporate Connections.
+Third-party recruiters that charge fees to students will not be permitted access to the Business Career Center.

 CAREER SERVICES MAY RESTRICT ACCESS TO RECRUITING ACTIVITIES IF THE FOLLOWING CONDITIONS ARE COMPROMISED: